 Like mother like daughter they say, and this is certainly the case when it comes to Antonia and her daughter.

 María del Mar was born in 1969, when Spain was still under Franco’s autocratic rule.
-Though tourism had started on the coast, life in rural inland Andalucía was still quite harsh.
-“There was no social security then,” she tells me.
-“We had no money to pay for doctors and medicine, so we simply couldn’t get sick.”
+While tourism had started on the coast, life in inland Andalucía was still quite harsh.
+“There was no social security then” she tells me.
+“We had no money to pay for doctors or medicine, so we simply couldn’t allow ourselves to get sick”.
 María del Mar had to leave school after her primary education and start work to help support the family, while her brothers helped their father in his carpentry business.
-“I would have liked to study and become a secretary, but it wasn’t possible,” she says.
+“I would have liked to study and become a secretary, but it wasn’t possible” she admits.

-“I mean that the man milked the cow into a bucket straight in front of my eyes”, she explains.
+“I mean that the milk came directly from the cow’s udder and into my bucket straight in front of my eyes” she explains.

 Name: María del Mar

-With an illiterate (but very capable) grandmother, and an equally well-versed mother with only basic primary education, María del Mar Jr. will be the first person in her immediate family to get a university degree.
+With an illiterate (but very capable) grandmother, and a mother with only a basic primary education, María del Mar Jr. will be the first person in her immediate family to get a university degree.

-María del Mar wants to be a teacher.
-I ask her whether the fact that she grew up with a grandparent who could not read or write affected her career choice.
+María del Mar has always wanted to be a teacher.
+I ask her whether the fact that she grew up with a grandparent who couldn’t read or write affected her career choice.